• Head Office: Unit 502, 5th floor, No. 222, Kashani Ave, Tehran

-The clearance of stones through customs represents one of the most intricate and nuanced processes in international trade.
-Stones, as fundamental raw materials in diverse industries such as construction, architecture, and interior design, occupy a pivotal role in global markets.
-The import and export of various stone types, including marble, granite, travertine, basalt, and decorative stones, necessitate comprehensive knowledge of customs clearance procedures, international regulations, and the intricacies of customs tariffs.
+Customs clearance of stone is considered one of the most sensitive and complex processes in international trade.
+Stones, as a vital raw material in various industries including construction, architecture, and interior decoration, play a key role in global markets.
+Import and export of different stones such as marble, granite, travertine, basalt, and decorative stones require precise knowledge of customs clearance steps, international regulations, and mastery of customs tariffs.

 1. Marble

-Applications: Marble, renowned for its aesthetic appeal and durability, is among the most sought-after building stones.
-It is utilized for flooring, wall cladding, interior and exterior facades, and even sculptures.
-Its resistance to wear and its attractive coloration make it an optimal choice for luxurious environments.
+Applications: Thanks to its beauty and durability, marble is one of the most popular building stones.
+It is used for flooring, wall cladding, interior and exterior facades, and even sculpture.
+Its abrasion resistance and attractive colors make it an excellent choice for luxury spaces.

 2. Granite

-Applications: Granite, due to its high hardness and resistance to pressure and thermal variations, is employed in flooring, staircases, building facades, and paving stones.
-Additionally, it is used in the construction of robust structures such as bridges and dams.
+Applications: Due to its very high hardness and resistance to pressure and temperature changes, granite is used for flooring, stairs, exterior facades, and paving.
+It is also used in heavy structures such as bridges and dams.

 3. Travertine

-Applications: Travertine, with its porous texture and water absorption capabilities, is favored for building facades, flooring, and wet environments such as bathrooms and pools.
-This stone is particularly esteemed by interior designers for its natural aesthetic.
+Applications: With its porous texture and water absorption, travertine is used for facades, flooring, and even in humid spaces like bathrooms and pools.
+Its natural appearance is highly favored by interior designers.

 4. Limestone

-Customs Tariff Code: Unprocessed limestone is classified under code 25210000.
+Customs tariff code: Unprocessed limestone is recognized under 25210000.

 5. Basalt

-Applications: Owing to its high resistance to heat and pressure, basalt is employed in industrial projects, road construction, and bridge building.
-It is also used in the manufacture of refractory and heat-resistant materials.
+Applications: Owing to its high resistance to heat and pressure, basalt is used in industrial projects, road construction, and building roads and bridges.
+It is also used to produce refractory and high-strength materials.

 6. Onyx Marble